Skip to main content

 Carbon monoxide poisoning

-Carbon monoxide is a poisonous gas that has no smell.
-Even small amounts can deprive the body of oxygen and even lead to brain damage in severe cases.
-Here are the symptoms of carbon monoxide you need to know about and how to protect yourself in the first place.
+Carbon monoxide is an odourless poisonous gas.
+Even small amounts can deprive the body of oxygen, and can lead to brain damage in severe cases.

 Continue reading below